The Dyrobes Difference — Combining power with ease of use

 Featured Research Papers

-A new paper by Edgar Gunter, PhD, analyzes the best strategies for turbocharger bearing design, with detailed Dyrobes results.
+A new paper by Edgar J. Gunter, PhD, analyzes the best strategies for turbocharger bearing design, with detailed Dyrobes results.

-An updated new paper by Edgar Gunter, PhD, examines the dynamics of wind turbine reliability, and general effects on the electric power grid.
+E.J.
+Gunter examines the dynamics of wind turbine reliability, and general effects on the electric power grid.